NHSDigital/integration-adaptor-lab-results/OPERATING.md

 request headers or randomly generated.

 For inbound messages the adaptor generates a correlation id for every message (interchange) downloaded from MESH.
-An interchange may contain multiple messages, and the adaptor uses same correlation id for every messages within an interchange.
+An interchange may contain multiple messages, and the adaptor uses the same correlation id for all messages within an interchange.

 Some log lines are uncorrelated to a specific message.
 These logs have an empty `<Correlation Id>` value.

 Messages published to the adaptor's three AMQP message queues include a CorrelationId header.

-# Linking a GP Practice to an Lab Results system
+# Linking a GP Practice to a Lab Results system

 The Lab Results Adaptor and Lab Results system communications synchronise through a sequence number mechanism.
 Linking a GP Practice to a Lab Results system which have never previously exchanged messages requires no additional setup for